Sea to Summit Ultralight Insulated - Women's Review

 Our Analysis and Test Results

-The UltraLight Insulated is not very warm when compared to the rest of the products in this review.
-It has an R rating of 3.3, the second lowest of the bunch after the ProLite.
-This pad is lightly insulated and will keep you protected from the ground for the full summer season (and stretch into spring and fall), but is not as warm as its big sister, the Ether Light, which has an R-value of 4.2.
+The UltraLight Insulated is at the lower end of the pack in terms of warmth when compared to the rest of the products in this review.
+Its R-value has been slightly increased due to new testing standards from 3.3 to 3.5.
+This pad is lightly insulated and will keep you protected from the ground for the full summer season (and stretch into spring and fall), but is not many other products we tested.

-We like the waffle-like texture of the Ultralight, and find it cushions well.
+The waffle-like texture of the Ultralight cushions well.
 However, this pad is one of the thinner models of the air mattresses without foam and you may find yourself bottoming out if the mat is not fully inflated.
-It is much thinner than the Ether and is not as comfortable.

 As far as we can tell, the UltraLight is relatively durable.
-It has 40 denier materials, which are tougher than the NeoAir's 30D.
-We like its valve system, which seems relatively durable in comparison to the screw-closed ones that Therm-a-Rest uses.
+It has 40 denier materials, which are tougher than the least durable products of the bunch.
+We like its valve system, which seems relatively durable in comparison to the screw-closed ones.
 This pad comes with field repair patches and an extra valve piece for the one-way valve system, which can aid in an emergency.

-This is the second lightest sleeping pad in this review, by a hair, weighing 14.6 ounces (the Ether Light weighs 15 ounces) - without its stuff sack.
+This is one of the lightest sleeping pad in this review, weighing 14.6 ounces - without its stuff sack.
 The name of this product is a bit misleading, as we would not describe this sleeping pad as "ultralight" in the slightest; to be fair, it is the lightest of Sea to Summit's women's models.
-The lightest mat we tested was the NeoAir XLite; it weighs 11.8 ounces.
 Leave the stuff sack at home to save 1.8 ounces.

-The UltraLight Insulated from Sea to Summit packs down relatively small.
-It has about the third smallest packed size and is more compact than the warmer, more comfortable Ether Light.
+The UltraLight Insulated packs down relatively small.
+It has about the third smallest packed size and is more compact than other comparable models.

 Don't get us wrong; we like the Sea to Summit UltraLight Insulated, and it's a decent pad all around.
 It's relatively warm, comfortable, light, and packable.
+We think it would be a good choice to bring on multi-day backpacking adventures because it is light and packs down small.
 However, when compared to other products by the same manufacturer, better options exist.
-If Sea to Summit could make this significantly lighter than the Ether, it would be an excellent option, but right now the performance is too close to be up for debate.
+If Sea to Summit could make this significantly lighter, it would be an excellent option, but right now, the performance is too close to be up for debate.

 — Jessica Haist